 I mean, you could shake and vape, but it's not going to be as amazing as it is after a solid 10-12 days.
 Just hide it and wait for the vape-gasm.

-I designed this recipe specifically to be steeped so that the creams are nicely homogenized and I wanted the strawberry to last all the way through as a top note, which is quite difficult paired up with those heavier creams but I think I managed by just pure intensity....so please, ENJOY!
+I designed this recipe specifically to be steeped long so that when the creams are nicely homogenized, the strawberry lasts all the way through as a top note.
+Which can be quite difficult up against those heavier creams but I think I managed by pure intensity and valued flavor pairing..

 ::for best experience, wait until it turns a golden amber color...I promise you won't regret it::